3 VALLEY RESTAURANTS RECOMMENDED BY FISH&PIPS

 Lodge du Village, Meribel Village – +33 (0) 4 79 01 03 55

 The Lodge du Village (LDV) caters for one and all from 10am to 1am every day of the week.
 The Lodge has been newly refurbished for winter 2014-15 and under new management it’s boasting a fantastic new menu with everything from a Superfood Burger to BBQ ribs and tuna steaks.
 A firm favourite with guests and staff alike.

 Le Bo a Mil, Meribel Village – +33 (0) 4 79 00 59 24

-Rustic and traditional Savoyard food just on our doorstep in Meribel Village.
+Rustic and traditional Savoyard food right on our doorstep here in Meribel Village.
 It’s a unique building set in the cellar of an old chalet.
-If you like a good fondue or an onion soup then it’s a stone’s throw from our chalets.
-You only need one course, portions are huge!
+If you want a good fondue or an onion soup then it’s perfect at only a stone’s throw from our chalets.
+You only need one course here, portions are huge!

 Le Refuge, Meribel Town Centre -+33 (0) 4 79 08 61 97

 Meribel’s most popular eatery, it’s always full and buzzing.
 Great pizzas, steaks and pasta right in the heart of Meribel, ideal for families on the staff night off, or party goers who want a quick bite to eat before hitting the bars!

 Le Fromagerie, Meribel Town Centre – +33 (0) 4 79 08 55 48